-You need to get rid of the anti-testosterone substances that counteract all you’re doing to improve your health and increase your performance gains.
+You need to get rid of the anti-testosterone substances that counteract all you’re doing to improve your health and increase your goals on how to gain muscle.

 Vegetables, especially cruciferous vegetables are superb at doing this.

-This includes cabbage, broccoli, kale, cauliflower, turnips, brussel sprouts, bok choy, collard greens, radishes, and just about any other dark leafy vegetable you can find.
+This includes cabbage, broccoli, kale, cauliflower, turnips, brussels sprouts, bok choy, collard greens, radishes, and just about any other dark leafy vegetable you can find.

 Sorry, iceberg lettuce won’t do much!